What is an investigational drug?

-Ibalizumab is an investigational drug for the treatment of HIV infection.
+Ibalizumab is an investigational drug that is being studied for the treatment of HIV infection.

-- Ibalizumab is a monoclonal antibody that specifically binds to the CD4 receptor located on the surface of certain immune cells, such as CD4 cells.
-When ibalizumab binds to the CD4 receptor, HIV cannot bind to, enter, or infect the immune cell.
+Ibalizumab works by attaching to a protein on the surface of the immune cells.
+The protein is called the CD4 receptor.
+When ibalizumab attaches to the CD4 receptor, HIV cannot attach to, enter, or infect the cell.3

 How are clinical trials of investigational drugs conducted?